-The Free Safeguarding Policy
+Frinton Free Church Safeguarding Policy

-The policy and procedures have been divided into five sections covering CCPAS safeguarding standards.
+The policy and procedures have been divided into five sections covering 31:8 safeguarding standards.
 Along with details of the organisation and a statement of intent and commitment to safeguarding, the policy covers the following sections:

 Section 1.
-Place of worship / organisation details
+Place of worship details

 Section 2.
 Recognising and responding appropriately to an allegation or suspicion of abuse

 Section 3.
 Prevention

 Section 4.
 Pastoral care

 Section 5.
 Practice guidelines

-Appendix 1.
-Trustees' Safeguarding Statement.

-Appendix 2.
-"Safeguarding is a Priority Here" Poster.

-Appendix 3.
-Definitions of abuse

-Appendix 4.
-Signs and symptoms of abuse

-Appendix 5.
-Safe Behaviour - a guide for workers

-Appendix 6.
-Policies

-Appendix 7.
-Role Profiles, Application Forms and Consent Form

-The Free Safeguarding Policy

-1.1 Details of the place of worship / organisation
+- Appendix 1.
+Trustees' Safeguarding Statement. - Appendix 2.
+"Safeguarding is a Priority Here" Postcard. - Appendix 3.
+Definitions of abuse - Appendix 4.
+Signs of possible abuse - Appendix 5.
+Specific Policies Anti Bullying - Appendix 6.
+Counselling and Advice Agencies (Local and national)

-Name of Place of Worship: Frinton Free Church (known as The Free)
+1.1 Details of Frinton Free Church (known as Frinton Free Church)